 November 5, 2003.
-The Administrative Committee discussed transferring the Martin Drive property to the Kondraticks.
-Although a sub-committee was formed to find ways of implementing this plan, it was not accomplished.
+The Administrative Committee discussed transferring the Martin Drive property to the Kondraticks because of the impact that paying the \$250,000 note would have on the OCA.
+Kondratick noted that more than \$250,000 was "now due and payable.
+Although a sub-committee was formed to find ways of implementing this plan, the property was not transferred.
 In contravention of the OCA Statute, the Administrative Committee directed Maureen Bezuhly-Galtiero, Esq., and Dr. Alice Woog (both members of the Administrative Committee) to prepare the necessary documentation to implement a transfer of the Martin Drive property to the Kondraticks in lieu of a cash reimbursement and "for other valuable consideration."
 This action eventually led to the promissory note, for which the OCA currently is involved in a lawsuit.